AnthonyBrunasso/4xSimulation/ReadMe.md

 ### Replay
 ./4xsim < replay_file

 Each run of ./4xsim outputs a summary of the game to last_run.

-You can't use last_run as your input file, so copy it before playing it back.
+* You cannot use last_run as your input file, so copy it before playing it back.

+### Resume from replay
+If you prefer to remain in the terminal after loading a replay:

+cat replay_file - | ./4xsim